Albieo/Albieo/README.md

 # 💫 About Me:
 🔭 I’m always working on improving my software development skills<br>🤝 I’m looking for help with tips on getting an internship/employment in the tech space<br>🌱 I’m currently learning JS, Node, Django, SQL, and Azure<br>⚡ Fun fact while Chemistry focuses on product development on a micro level, <br>   ChemEng scales it to enormous continuous processes.
-Trust me I studied it
+Trust me, I studied it

 ## 🌐 Socials: